Characterization of Time Delay Interferometry combinations for the LISA instrument noise: Generators of first generation TDI and application to geometric TDI

 The corresponding advancements are denoted by $x^{-1}$, $y^{-1}$ and $z^{-1}$, and act as

 We can map all second-generation variables presented in \cref{tab:core-combinations-in-eta} to first generation variables by replacing

-As known from the literature, see e.g., \cite{Tinto2020}, one important result for 1st generation TDI is that all TDI variables can be constructed from just four generators.
-One possible set of generators are the 3 Sagnac variables $\alpha$, $\beta$, $\gamma$ together with the fully symmetric Sagnac $\zeta$ \cite{Armstrong_1999}.
+As known from the literature, one important result for 1st generation TDI is that all TDI variables can be constructed from just four generators \cite{PhysRevD.65.102002}.
+One possible set of generators are the three Sagnac variables $\alpha$, $\beta$, $\gamma$ together with the fully symmetric Sagnac $\zeta$ \cite{Armstrong_1999}.
 These are given in our notation as:

-In the interpretation of geometric TDI, $\alpha$, $\beta$ and $\gamma$ are simple two-beam interferometers, while $\zeta$ is a 6 beam interferometer, where each spacecraft emits and receives two beams. \\ Following \cite{Tinto2020}, we are therefore able to write each first generation TDI combination as
+In the interpretation of geometric TDI, $\alpha$, $\beta$ and $\gamma$ are simple two-beam interferometers, while $\zeta$ is a 6 beam interferometer, where each spacecraft emits and receives two beams. \\ Following \cite{PhysRevD.65.102002}, we are able to write each first generation TDI combination as

 where $\text{TDI}_k$ is the k'th combination in \cref{tab:core-combinations-in-eta} after simplifying it using \cref{eq:delay-replacement,eq:adv-replacement}, while $A'_k, B'_k, C'_k, D'_k$ are polynomials of the delay operators $x$, $y$ and $z$.
-This means that under the assumptions of first generation TDI, all information we can extract from any of the combinations given in \cref{tab:core-combinations-in-eta} is, in principle, already contained in these four generators $\alpha$, $\beta$, $\gamma$ and $\zeta$.
+This means that since all combinations given in \cref{tab:core-combinations-in-eta} are just linear combinations of $\alpha$, $\beta$, $\gamma$ and $\zeta$ (under the assumptions of first generation TDI), all information we can extract from any of them is, in principle, already encoded in these four generators.

-Note that solutions to \cref{eq:tdi-1-generators} are not necessarily unique, since $\alpha, \beta, \gamma $ and $\zeta$ have a time-delay relationship to each other \cite{Tinto2020}:
+Note that solutions to \cref{eq:tdi-1-generators} are not necessarily unique, since $\alpha, \beta, \gamma $ and $\zeta$ have a time-delay relationship to each other \cite{Armstrong_1999}:

-As argued in \cite{Tinto2020}, the term $(1 - x y z)$ appearing in front of $\zeta$ in this equation theoretically does not impact the signal to noise ratio, such that one could consider just $\alpha$, $\beta$ and $\gamma$ for the astrophysical data analysis.
-However, we will argue in \cref{Dfirstgeneration} that terms like this $(1 - x y z)$ can have subtle impacts on the data analysis, such that we consider all four generators for our analysis. $\zeta$ in particular is known to be insensitive to GWs at low frequencies, and is therefore of interest for characterizing the instrument \cite{Armstrong_1999}.

 Before explicitly solving \cref{eq:tdi-1-generators} for all core variables, we further simplify the expressions by applying an overall time shift\footnote{We determine $E_k$ by collecting the common factors in front of each $\eta_{ij}$ in \cref{tab:core-combinations-in-eta} after we used \cref{eq:delay-replacement,eq:adv-replacement} to simplify the combinations from 2nd to 1st generation TDI.} $E_k$ to each expression given in \cref{tab:core-combinations-in-eta}, such that we solve the following equation instead of \cref{eq:tdi-1-generators}: